gkanogiannis/fastreeR/README.md

   requires ~4 characters (8 bytes).
 - For 1000 samples and 32 threads, this adds up to **~1MB RAM**.

-💡 **Total memory footprint: just a few hundred MB, even for large datasets.**
+JVM will need at least 64-128 MB in order to efficiently run.

-No more GBs of RAM!!
-Only distance matrix kept in RAM.
-4 bytes per pair per thread.
-1000 samples?
-4MB of RAM.
-Using 32 threads?
-128MB RAM.
-There is also some RAM consumed for vcf caching.
-2 vcf lines per thread are precached.
-This is more complicated to calculate, as it depends on genotype encoding, ploidy and presense of extra fileds in the genotyping string.
-In the simple diploid case, where each genotype is simply ref / or \| alt, the it is needed 4 characters (8 bytes) per sample.
-For 1000 samples and 32 threads it will require 1MB or so.
+**Total memory footprint: just a few hundred MB, even for large datasets.**

 ~~It is not straightforward to define a strict minimum amount of RAM required for a given number of SNPs and samples, as JVM behavior can